Man Calls Cops on Stripper That Won’t Screw Him: Stripping Isn’t Sex Work Lite

 Cris Sardina of Desiree Alliance holds up pictures of Marcia Powell (Photo by P.J.
 Starr via the NO HUMAN INVOLVED Facebook page)

 A Sydney sex worker was set alight with petrol by two men.
 One of her attackers has just been sentenced to only three years in jail.
 S Kim suffered burns to 45% of her body and her face, and her top lip had to be partially removed.
-As a result of being outed by articles about the attack, she has lost friends and support.
-A former client of Kim’s began fundraising towards her medical costs.
-You can join him using this information: BSB: 062 016 ACCT NUMBER: 1075 6113 Name: S Kim
+As a result of being outed by articles about… Continue reading The Week in Links—September 5th

 I Did Not Consent To Being Tokenized